 A. Definition and performance

-Port regionalization and hinterland transportation tend to be coordinated along corridors, which have become the object of intense modal competition with the growth of movements of freight.
-Freight corridors are a particularly dominant convergence paradigm of urbanization integrating global, regional, and local transportation and economic processes in the geography of distribution.
+Port regionalization and hinterland transportation tend to be coordinated along corridors, which have become the object of intense modal competition with the growth of freight movements.
+Freight corridors are a particularly dominant convergence paradigm of urbanization, integrating global, regional, and local transportation and economic processes in the geography of distribution.

 A corridor is a linear orientation of transport routes and flows, connecting important locations that act as origins, destinations, or points of transshipment.